piedpipperer/Discovery-Hiring-Analyst-2016/README.md

 \* Given dependencies and other instructions, we should be able to re-run your source code with the dataset in the same directory and obtain the same results and figures.
 Popular formats for this include RMarkdown and Jupyter Notebook (formerly IPython).

+**Note**: if you submit your report as a Jupyter/IPython notebook on Greenhouse, please upload a copy to GitHub and include the link when you submit it on Greenhouse.

 ## Data

 The dataset comes from a [tracking schema](3) that we use for assessing user satisfaction.
 Desktop users are randomly sampled to be anonymously tracked by this schema which uses a "I'm alive" pinging system that we can use to estimate how long our users stay on the pages they visit.
 The dataset contains just a little more than a week of EL data.